 💭 Why you'll love this recipe

-📋 Ingredients
+📋 Ingredients and notes

-🍓 How do you make strawberry cookies from scratch?
+🍓 Make strawberry cookies from scratch

 This recipe is inspired by Otis Spunkmeyer's strawberry shortcake cookies (loved them when I lived in the Bay Area).
 That version has white chocolate and cranberries in it.
 Mine is simpler and highlights the deliciousness of the strawberries in just three steps!

-Soaking strawberries in lemon and sugar brings out both the sweet and tart components in the fruit.
-This makes them a perfect complement to the sweet and fluffy cookies!
-It also helps keep the strawberries fresh for longer.
-I typically strain the strawberries after soaking for 10 minutes, and strain again before adding to the dough.
+I strain strawberries after soaking for 10 minutes, and strain again before adding to the dough.
 You can save the strained liquid too!
 Just add it to cream cheese for a strawberry-flavored filling!
-If you wish, you can add some rose water to this for an awesome flavor.
+If you wish, you can add some rose water to this to enhance the strawberry flavor with something super complementary.

 Next, prepare the dough and fold in strawberries